aang81a/my-it-support-portfolio/ABOUT-ME.md

 ---

-I am transitioning into entry-level IT Support with a strong focus on user support, troubleshooting, clear documentation, and efficient support workflows.
+I am transitioning into entry-level **IT Support** focusing on user support, troubleshooting, efficient workflows, and clear documentation.

-My background has strengthened my communication, patience, service mindset, and ability to support people in stressful situations.
+- **My Strengths:** Patience, a service mindset, and supporting people in stressful situations.

-What motivates me is the practical side of IT Support: understanding the user’s problem, finding the cause step by step, explaining the solution clearly, and documenting the work so it can be followed later.
+- **My Motivation:** Diagnosing problems step-by-step, explaining solutions clearly, and documenting the work.

-My portfolio shows this focus through practical support projects, hands-on troubleshooting practice, and structured learning.
+- **This Portfolio:** Showcases my transition through practical projects, troubleshooting logs, and technical guides.

 ---